clux/js-talk-cisco/TALK.md

 "Core" JS contains 8 builtin types that all have a bunch of functions on their **prototype**.
 First:

 ## Object
 Like in Python, almost everything in JS is an Object.
-And they will all have these methods:
+So all things have these methods:
 **convention** Dot means static method,  :: instance methods (i.e. on the prototype)

 ## As a Dictionary